Building a Crowdfunding Smart Contract

 There's one more thing: by default, none of the fn

-statements declare smart contract methods which are externally callable.
+statements declare smart contract methods that are externally callable.
 All the data in the contract is publicly available, but it can be cumbersome to search through the contract storage manually.
 That is why it is often nice to make getters public, so people can call them to get specific data out.
-Public methods are annotated with either #[endpoint]

 or #[view]